ClickHouse/ClickHouse/website/blog/en/2021/plausible-uses-clickHouse-to-power-privacy-friendly-google-analytics-alternative.md

 “I don’t think we would be able to be where we are today without ClickHouse,” Saric said.
 “Without switching from Postgres, Plausible would not have all this growth and new customers.”

-Visit [https://plausible.io/](https://plausible.io/) for more information or to start a free trial.

 ## About Plausible

 Plausible Analytics is an open-source project dedicated to making web analytics more privacy-friendly.
 Our mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn’t come from the AdTech world.

-For more information please visit: [https://plausible.io/](https://plausible.io/)
+Visit [plausible.io](https://plausible.io/) for more information or to start a free trial.